These home loans offer low costs, coupled with a host of features, giving the best overall value.

 You know when you buy a piece of furniture from somewhere that isn't Ikea, it actually arrives already built and ready for use?
 A modular home is like that.

-It's a 'prefabricated building' (try saying that 10x fast), or pre-made.
-Sections of the home (modules, if you will) are built in a factory or warehouse and these sections are moved to the block of land that you own.
-Yes, you need to own the land you're putting a house on.
+It's a 'prefabricated building' (try saying that 10x fast), also known as pre-fab or pre-made.
+Sections of the home are built in a factory or warehouse and then these 'modules' are moved on to your block of land.
+No on-site construction for you to worry about.

 There are varying sizes of modular homes.
-Ranging from 1- or 2-bedroom properties, to big, beautiful mansions and even hotels and community buildings.
+They range from 1- or 2-bedroom properties, to big, beautiful mansions and even hotels and community buildings.

-Building a modular home instead of a typically-constructed home not only saves on construction costs, but it is also much faster.
+Building a modular home instead of a typically-constructed home can not only save on construction costs, but it's also much faster.

-The problem with getting finance for modular homes is that they're not built on site.
-While the property isn't on the land, the lender can't use it as security and that's a risk for them.
+The problem with getting finance for modular homes is that because they're not built on site the lender can't use it as security.
+That's a risk for them.

-You can do that separately or you might be able to get a house and land package.
+You might be able to get a house and land package.
 This is where you take out a bundled loan to purchase the land and then pay for the construction.

 So how does financing work for modular homes?